 Canadian Council of Directors of Apprenticeship

-The Canadian Council of Directors of Apprenticeship (CCDA) is a voluntary partnership between Canada’s federal, provincial and territorial governments.
-The CCDA supports the development of skilled trades in Canada and it manages the Interprovincial Standards Red Seal Program.
+The Canadian Council of Directors of Apprenticeship (CCDA) is a voluntary intergovernmental partnership among the provinces and territories, which are responsible for apprenticeship training and trade certification, and the federal government.
+The CCDA supports the development of skilled trades in Canada and manages the Red Seal Program.

 Organization of the CCDA

-As an organization, the CCDA does not have vested regulatory powers regarding training and certification in the skilled trades.
+The CCDA as a body does not have any regulatory powers regarding training and certification in the skilled trades.
 However, the individual CCDA directors of apprenticeship and their organizations may hold regulatory powers through specific provincial/territorial legislation.